-In 2012, the Chief Electoral Officer formed the Independent Panel on Internet Voting following an invitation of the BC Attorney General to examine opportunities and challenges related to the potential implementation of internet-based voting as a channel for provincial and municipal elections in BC4.
-The panel recommended that the Province not implement internet voting at this time.
+In 2012, the Chief Electoral Officer formed the Independent Panel on Internet Voting following an invitation of the BC Attorney General to examine opportunities and challenges related to the potential implementation of internet-based voting as a channel for provincial and municipal elections in B.C.2 The panel recommended that the Province not implement internet voting at this time.
 However, it did conclude "that internet voting has the potential to provide some benefits for administering local government elections and provincial elections in British Columbia, and that the most significant potential benefit of internet voting is increased accessibility and convenience for B.C. voters."
-Although, current evidence does not consistently demonstrate a significant increase in voter turnout with internet voting, there is not sufficient data to negate the potential positive benefits.
-In fact, technology adoption has commonly occurred on a bell curve, with limited early adoption before the majority follows.
 Internet voting is likely to follow the same model, provided that good communications tools are in place to support the success of early adopters.
 With regards to security, the issues can be overcome with a focus on secrecy of the vote, verifiability, and voter authentication.

 The Panel's report stated that "weighing the benefits and challenges to implementing internet voting in specific circumstances is the role of policymakers."
-The Chamber believes that the panel did not take a long term view in its report.
+The Chamber believes that the panel did not take a long-term view in its report.
 The panel also provided useful recommendations on how the Province can implement internet voting:

-- Take a province-wide coordinated approach to internet voting. - Establish an independent technical committee to evaluate internet voting systems and support jurisdictions that wish to implement approved systems. - Evaluate any internet voting system against the principles established by the panel (which includes Accessibility, Ballot anonymity, Individual and independent verifiability, Non-reliance on trustworthiness of the voter's device(s), One vote per voter, Only count votes from eligible voters, Process validation and transparency, Service availability, and Voter authentication and authorization).
+- Take a province-wide coordinated approach to internet voting; - Establish an independent technical committee to evaluate internet voting systems and support jurisdictions that wish to implement approved systems; and - Evaluate any internet voting system against the principles established by the panel (which includes Accessibility, Ballot anonymity, Individual and independent verifiability, Non-reliance on trustworthiness of the voter's device(s), One vote per voter, only count votes from eligible voters, Process validation and transparency, Service availability, and Voter authentication and authorization).

 If we are committed to reduction of red tape and generating efficiencies, on-line voting can be an effective tool to facilitate such success.
-By maintaining the current legislation and processes under http://www.internetvotingpanel.ca/docs/recommendations-report.pdf
+By maintaining the current legislation and processes under Elections B.C., we are effectively avoiding the opportunities to eliminate unnecessary labor costs and streamline the overall voting timeline process (from ballot creation to completion of count verification and reporting).
+This could save a significant amount of tax dollars and public resources.

-According to Ace Project: http://aceproject.org/ace-en/focus/e-voting/e-voting-opportunities
+1 According to Ace Project: http://aceproject.org/ace-en/focus/e-voting-opportunities.